Update on Colorectal Screening

 The prevalence of cancer is increasing: some kind of invasive cancer can be expected to develop in 1 of 3 people during their lifetime.

-So said Carol A Burke, MD, Director of the Center for Colon Polyp and Cancer Prevention at the Cleveland Clinic Foundation, Cleveland, at the recent American College of Gastroenterology (ACG) Annual Scientific Meeting and Postgraduate Course.
+So said Carol A. Burke, MD, Director of the Center for Colon Polyp and Cancer Prevention at the Cleveland Clinic Foundation, Cleveland, at the recent American College of Gastroenterology (ACG) Annual Scientific Meeting and Postgraduate Course.
 Colorectal cancer is the third leading cancer in the US.
-Fortunately, over the last 25 years, deaths from this disease have decreased—a reflection in large part to increased screening.
+Fortunately, over the past 25 years, deaths from this disease have decreased—a reflection in large part to increased screening.
 Identifying and modifying risk factors and treatment advances have played a lesser role in this decrease.

 But can more be done?
 Colorectal cancer screening is increasing, Burke said, but the rate is still about 62%—well below what is should be.
 And in some sections of the population, the percentage of people who are screened is not nearly at that level.
 African Americans appear to have the lowest rate of screening—less than that of Caucasian, Hispanics, and Asian populations.
 In addition, Burke noted that colorectal cancer is more likely to be diagnosed at a late stage in African Americans, which may account for lower survival rates relative to non–African Americans.